Update 8.17.2017: Airbnb now collects taxes for its Wyoming hosts.

-It’s been 38 years since a total eclipse of the sun has been visible from all 48 contiguous United States, so the one set to occur August 21, 2017, is a big deal.
+It’s been 38 years since a total eclipse of the sun has been visible from the contiguous United States, so the one set to occur August 21, 2017, is a big deal.
 It’s been on the calendars of eclipse watchers for years, if not decades.
 Me being me, I learned of this momentous event because it has tax implications.
 Sigh.

 Although the entire North American continent will be treated to some degree of a solar eclipse, the moon’s shadow will only completely cover the sun in select areas of Georgia, Idaho, Illinois, Iowa, Kansas, Kentucky, Missouri, Nebraska, Oregon, South Carolina, North Carolina, Tennessee, and Wyoming (and the very tip of Montana’s beard).
 Officials in areas expecting the largest influx of visitors are already preparing for the trickle-down effect events such as these tend to trigger: pop-up businesses, temporary lodging, and special events.